Generic name: brimonidine topical [ bri-MON-i-deen-TOP-i-kal ]

 if you take a heart or blood pressure medication.

-FDA pregnancy category B. Mirvaso is not expected to harm an unborn baby.
+It is not known whether Mirvaso will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.

 It is not known whether brimonidine passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while using this medicine.